Recillah-Khamala/Leaderboard-Project/README.md

 - Locate to the directory of the project
 - In the terminal, <code>npm init -y</code> to initialise the package manager
 - Again, in the terminal, <code> npm install </code> to install everything.
+- Use npm start to run the project.

 ## Project Status
 This project is still under development.